 Located just 10 miles west of downtown Chicago, Oak Park is filled with a rich creative history.
 Not only is the distinct community known for creatives like Ernest Hemingway and Frank Lloyd Wright, Oak Park is truly a classic with a twist.
 From town functions to lush open spaces, it’s clear to see why so many call this vibrant community home.
-We’re sharing 10 reasons why we love this this town.
+We’re sharing 10 reasons why we love this town.

 Home of Ernest Hemingway